-I found that when Ubuntu is deployed in WSL 2, systemd is automatically enabled as the default init system.
-This allows services like mariadb or docker and many others to run in the Ubuntu WSL session.
+I found out that when Ubuntu is deployed in WSL 2, systemd is automatically enabled as the default init system.
+This allows like mariadb or docker and others services running in the Ubuntu WSL session.

 a few more thoughts on systemd

 The main criticism of systemd is its versatility.
 It violates the Unix philosophy of doing only one task, but doing it as well as possible.
 Systemd is also overly complex and error-prone.
 It is also criticized for having Google’s DNS and NTP server hard-coded as a fallback.

 The first processes start when booting, and Systemd already has a finger in the pie here in several ways.
 On the one hand, by controlling and organizing the entire boot process, on the other hand, by providing information later on how the started processes are doing.

 You have to decide for yourself whether you want to use systemd or the previous System-V-Init-Systems, but it’s useful to be able to choose one or the other and change it again at any time.